ONLYOFFICE/DocumentServer/ROADMAP.md

 This is an updated and corrected version of the roadmap.
 We also reserve the right to change it when necessary.

+## Version 8.3

+### All editors

+* Working on private rooms in the browser version via opening on the client
+* Continuing work on RTL in the editors core.
+Support for determining correct alignment for various text types
+* Ability to open the "file stream" on the client.
+It is required to support opening and saving encrypted files in a browser
+* Updating a file without reloading
+* Switching to Service Worker for caching scripts in a browser
+* Support for new types of charts for creating
+* Working on support for fonts on the user's machine in a browser
+* Ability to customize hot keys
+* Ability to customize the toolbar

+### PDF Editor

+* Support for Undo in the Fast co-editing mode
+* Stamp annotations
+* Ability to add a signature to a PDF file as an image, draw, write as text

+### Forms

+* Working with roles
+* Ability to submit and sign at the same time
+* Ability to sign a form by drawing or writing text

+### Document Editor

+* Protecting parts of the document from changes.
+Ability of the toolbar to work in these parts
+* Ability to show Field Codes instead of the result.
+Creating a field via Ctrl+F9.
+Ability to switch the code via Shift+F9 and all codes via Alt+F9
+* Support for customXml
+* Design tab
+* Ability to add a frame

+### Spreadsheet Editor

+* Support for RTL in the Spreadsheet Editor.
+Correct placement of the sheet list.
+Ability to set the placement for new sheets.
+Saving the placement on the sheet to a file
+* Support for Undo in the Fast co-editing mode

+### Presentation Editor

+* Drawing on slides in the slide show mode
+* Design tab

+### Diagram Viewer

+* Release of the first version of the Diagram Viewer

+### Mobile Editors

+* Switching to a common scheme in mobile applications

 ## Version 8.2

 ### All editors